-Thank God everything went well and I only had to spend two full days in hospital.
+Thank God everything went well after my c-section and I only had to spend two full days in hospital.
 The first for the delivery and the second because it took an entire day for them to discharge me.
 For no apparent reason really except that they were understaffed so only a couple of doctors were doing the rounds.
 I suspect it was also partly for another reason that has to do with a certain midwife but that’s a story for another day -_-.

 How long did it take for me to feel normal?